Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 **Get fuzzing**
 - Easy to install: `$ sudo apt-get install ffuf`
 - The tool is installed, still need a wordlist/dictionary.
-For example: <https://github.com/danielmiessler/SecLists>
+For [example](<https://github.com/danielmiessler/SecLists>)
 - Then specify wordlist and target and get going:
   - `$ ./ffuf -w common.txt -u http://<target>/FUZZ`
   - `-w` flag for **wordlist**